Staff & Consultants

 Before joining Creative Capital as Director of Resources & Award Programs, Lisa Dent served as the Associate Curator of Contemporary Art at the Columbus Museum of Art in Ohio.
-Dent previously held curatorial staff positions at the New Museum of Contemporary Art and the Whitney Museum of American Art, and was a director at Friedrich Petzel Gallery in New York.
+Dent previously held curatorial staff positions at the New Museum of Contemporary Art, the Whitney Museum of American Art and was a director at Friedrich Petzel Gallery in New York.
 In addition, Dent has worked in film and the performing arts as a scenic designer, art director and producer on numerous projects.
 From 2004-08, Dent owned and managed Lisa Dent Gallery in San Francisco, where she presented the work of emerging and mid-career international artists.
+She has served on several juries and committees and is currently a board member of Visual AIDS.
 She has taught courses in art history and design at Cooper Union, University of California, Davis, Columbus College of Art and Design, and The Ohio State University.
 Dent received her BFA from Howard University, her MFA from New York University’s Tisch School of the Arts, and completed the Whitney Museum Independent Study Program in curatorial studies.

 Sean Elwood, Director of Programs & Initiatives

-Since joining Creative Capital in 2000, Sean has served as Grants Officer, Acting Director of the MAP Fund, Director of Grants & Services and, since 2010, as Director of Programs & Initiatives.
-Prior to Creative Capital, he was Curator/Collection Manager for the Seattle Arts Commission, Director at Ronald Feldman Fine Arts and Manager of the Art Residency Program at Centrum Foundation.
-He founded SEEDITIONS Art Publishing Company and Fuller/Elwood Gallery.
-He currently serves on the board of Triple Canopy, and on advisory boards for Lower East Side Printshop, Watts House Project and Dieu Donné Papermill.
-He regularly curates, publishes, writes about, collects and makes artworks.
+Since joining Creative Capital in 2000, Sean has served as Grants Officer; Acting Director of the MAP Fund; Director of Grants & Services; and since 2010, Director of Programs & Initiatives for the Foundation.
+Prior to joining Creative Capital, he was Curator and Art Collections Manager for the City of Seattle; Director of Special Projects at Ronald Feldman Fine Arts; and Manager of the Artist Residency Program at Centrum Foundation.
+He founded Sean Elwood Fine Arts; SEEDITIONS Art Publishing Company; and was co-founder of Fuller/Elwood Gallery in Seattle.
+He currently serves on the board of Triple Canopy and on the advisory boards for the New Foundation Seattle, the Lower East Side Printshop, and he recently established the ArtistEstates Foundation.
+In his spare time, he continues to curate, publish, write about, talk about, collect and make artworks.
 He holds a BA and MA in Visual Arts.

 Jenny Gill, Director of Communications